NRI Income Tax & Compliance

 • Debt instruments are mentioned under security.

 So, from the above explanation, it is clear that under the STT, 'securities' is a broad term.
-Additionally, when it comes to imposed tax, it includes all the securities listed on the stock exchange market of India.
+Additionally, the imposed tax includes all securities listed on the stock exchange in India.

 Levy of Securities Transaction Tax

 The Securities Transaction Tax is levied on the purchase or sale of securities listed on stock exchanges.
 The rate of STT depends on the underlying asset type in its volume, and the question.
-The government is liable to fix the rates, and from time to time, these rates are revised by them.
-Additionally, based on the transacted financial instrument, the tax may apply to both seller and buyer or buyer and seller.
+The government is liable to fix the rates, and from time to time, it revises them.
+Additionally, based on the transacted financial instrument, the tax may apply to both the seller and the buyer or the buyer and the seller.
 Here are the different transaction rates:

 Purchase of an equity share based on delivery